smorad/um_cisc_7404/07_deep_value.typ

 #v(1em)

 #text(fill: red)[小心!]
-If $s_1$ is a terminal state, future value is 0 ($not d="not terminated"$) #pause
+If $s_1$ is a terminal state, future value is 0 ($not d_0="not terminated"$) #pause

 Without the $not d$ term, takes longer to train!

 ==

-I thought about coding deep Q networks in class today
+I thought about coding deep Q networks in class today #pause

-But I realize if I do this, then you will not learn as much
+But I realize if I do this, then you will not learn as much #pause

-Learning to debug is the \#1 skill to succeed in reinforcement learning
+Learning to debug is the \#1 skill to succeed in reinforcement learning #pause

-Instead, *you* will implement deep Q learning for your second homework
+Instead, *you* will implement deep Q learning for your second homework #pause

-Homework 2:
+Homework 2: #pause
-- Deep Q learning
+- Deep Q learning #pause
-- Deep policy gradient
+- Deep policy gradient #pause

-Will release after homework 1
+Will release after homework 1 due date

 ==

-Next quiz in 2-3 weeks
+Next quiz in 2-3 weeks #pause

+As before, I will announce the quiz one week before #pause

-Focus on
+Focus on #pause
-- Returns
+- Returns #pause
-- Value functions
+- Value functions #pause
-- Q learning
+- Q learning #pause
-- Deep Q learning
+- Deep Q learning #pause
 - Policy gradient

 = Review